greenvisionmedia/Documentation/Scripting.md

 Adds a high-performance youtube embed to your page.
 Forked directly from [this github project](https://github.com/paulirish/lite-youtube-embed)

 **Usage:**
-Add a div with the class `gv_youtube` , then add the video's ID to the attributes.
+Add a div with the class `gv-youtube` , then add the video's ID to the attributes.

 **Options:**
 | Attribute        | Description                                               | Required? | Example           |